robertmelen/FTPsender/README.md

      },)
 ```

 Once setup, run `main.py` and you will see a menu within your terminal with your servers listed.
-Just press the corresponding number which will send files to that server.
+Just press the corresponding number, which will send files to that server.
 To send files to all servers, press `0`.
 Press any other key to exit the program.

-#### Roadmap
+### Roadmap

 FTPSender works well, but will be improved! **Coming soon....**
 - Ability to add new servers from the menu